Palagummi Sainath: Awards and honours

 In 2002, he was given the Inspiration Award at the Global Visions Film Festival in Edmonton, Canada.
 During the decade, Sainath toured ten drought-stricken states in India.
 This tour inspired him to write his book Everybody Loves a Good Drought.

 He was awarded the Harry Chapin Media Award in New York in 2006.

 Sainath was awarded the 2007 Ramon Magsaysay Award for Journalism Literature and Creative Communications Arts.
 He was given the award for his "passionate commitment as a journalist to restore the rural poor to India’s national consciousness".
 He was the first Indian to win the Magsaysay in that category after R.K.
 Laxman in 1984.

-In 2009 he won the Ramnath Goenka 'Journalist of the Year' award from The Indian Express.
+He was the 2007 winner of Ramnath Goenka 'Journalist of the Year' award from The Indian Express.

 Sainath has not accepted government awards, stating in 2009 that "Journalism should not be judged by government and journalists should not accept awards from governments they are covering or writing about".
 He therefore turned down the Padma Shri – India’s third highest civilian award – in 2009.

-On June 28, 2021, P. Sainath won the Fukuoka Grand Prize, one of Japan’s most prestigious international awards that honours "individuals, groups or organisations who create as well as preserve the many distinct and diverse cultures of the Asian Region."
-In the 31-year history of the award, P. Sainath is the first Grand Prize Laureate from the field of Journalism.
-Sainath is contributing the 5-million-yen prize money for two purposes: Rs.
-1 million to families of rural journalists who have lost their lives to Covid-19.
-And Rs.
+On June 28, 2021, Sainath won the Fukuoka Grand Prize, one of Japan’s most prestigious international awards that honours "individuals, groups or organisations who create as well as preserve the many distinct and diverse cultures of the Asian Region."
+In the 31-year history of the award, Sainath is the first Grand Prize Laureate from the field of journalism.
+Sainath contributed the 5-million-yen prize money for two purposes: Rs.
+1 million to families of rural journalists who lost their lives to Covid-19, and Rs.
 2.3 million to set up People’s Archive of Rural India (PARI) fellowships for rural journalists from Dalit and Adivasi communities.

 On July 7, 2021, the government of the state of Andhra Pradesh announced the winners of its new YSR Lifetime Achievement Awards.
 Sainath’s was the first name in the journalist category for this prize that gives each winner Rs.
 1 million.
 He, however, turned down the prize as it is his belief that journalists should not accept awards from governments they cover and critique.
 In his words “the journalist is an external auditor to government".

 Canadian documentary film maker Joe Moulins made a film about Sainath titled A Tribe of his Own.
 When the jury at the Edmonton International Film Festival picked its winner, it decided to include Sainath in the award along with the maker of the film because this was 'an award about inspiration'.
 Another documentary film, Nero's Guests, looks at inequality (as manifest in India's agrarian crisis) through Sainath's reporting on the subject.
 Nero's Guests won the Indian Documentary Producers Association's Gold Medal for best documentary for 2010.

 He was awarded a Doctor of Letters (D.Litt.) degree honoris causa by the University of Alberta in Edmonton in 2011 and another D.Litt by the St. Francis Xavier University, Nova Scotia, in 2017.